Get to Know the Team

 PARTNER

-A founding member and Chair of the Ontario Dementia Advisory Group (ODAG) and Dementia Advocacy Canada (DAC), Mary Beth has played a pivotal role in shaping dementia-related policies and initiatives.
-Her commitment to fostering awareness and understanding of dementia led to a number of impactful opportunities including testifying before the Canadian Standing Senate Committee on Social Affairs, Science and Technology, contributing to the first Canadian National Dementia Conference, and serving on the inaugural Canadian Ministerial Advisory Board on Dementia.
+A founding member and Chair of the Ontario Dementia Advisory Group and Dementia Advocacy Canada, Mary Beth has played a pivotal role in shaping dementia-related policies and initiatives across Canada.
+Her contributions include testifying before the Canadian Standing Senate Committee on Social Affairs, Science and Technology, contributing to Canada's first National Dementia Conference, and serving on the inaugural Canadian Ministerial Advisory Board on Dementia.

-In her personal time, Mary Beth enjoys spending meaningful moments with her supportive partner Dawn, beautiful daughter, and two lovely grandchildren.
-She also loves researching the latest technological innovations that can help her and others live well, and enjoys her daily walks with her “fur baby”.
+In her personal time, Mary Beth enjoys meaningful moments with her partner Dawn, her daughter, and two grandchildren.
+She loves researching the latest technological innovations that support living well, and takes daily walks with her much-loved dog.

 Amy Harbin